Bibli2311/rest-test-me/README.md

 ## fill out the db with data

 all relevant sql files are located in the `sql/` folder.
+This must be done by yourself (locate the sql migration files from the backend project)

 First start the docker container from the `Dockerfile`
 ```shell